'Taking the Mickie' Shiraz 2018Barossa Valley

 - Keto friendly

-Approachable and easy drinking while young, this 2017 Taking the Mickie Shiraz will cellar well for many years to come.
+Fruit driven and lively now, the 2018 Taking the Mickie Shiraz will reward cellaring for many years to come.

 Reviews & Awards